 The caliber of our students is so well respected that College of the Atlantic, in Bar Harbor, Maine, offers $10,000/year scholarships to any AIO student (up to $40,000 for the 4 years) who is accepted into their program with a recommendation from one of our Directors.

 Since 2012, AIO has offered students who attend the first Advanced Program session the opportunity to receive college credit for the program through the University of Maine Machias.
 Students who are applying to receive College Credit for the first Advanced Program session will incur additional fees (the AIO tuition of $2,950 plus the cost of credits which is $545.60 for 4 credits though UMM's Early College Program.
 The tuition for the non-college credit 2020 Advanced Program is $2,850.
 Please review our College Credit page for more information on this program or our Tuition and Fees page for complete tuition details.

 See a sample Advanced Program Lesson.

-The sessions begins on Sunday between noon and 5 pm and students depart on the second Friday between noon and 5 pm.
-We invite the families picking up their student at the end of the session to join us for a cookout starting around 5 pm.
+Students should plan to arrive on the first Sunday between noon and 5 pm and students depart on the last Friday between noon and 5 pm though some students will need to leave earlier to catch flights home.
+We invite the families picking up their student at the end of the session to join us for a cookout starting around 4:45 pm.

 Get COLLEGE Credit!